HackTricks-wiki/hacktricks/blockchain/blockchain-and-crypto-currencies.md

 Bitcoin wallets must somehow obtain information about their balance and history.
 As of late-2018 the most practical and private existing solutions are to use a **full node wallet** (which is maximally private) and **client-side block filtering** (which is very good).

 * **Full node:** Full nodes download the entire blockchain which contains every on-chain [transaction](https://en.bitcoin.it/wiki/Transaction) that has ever happened in bitcoin.
-So an adversary watching the user's internet connection will not be able to learn which transactions or addresses the user is interested in.&#x20;
+So an adversary watching the user's internet connection will not be able to learn which transactions or addresses the user is interested in.
 * **Client-side block filtering:** Client-side block filtering works by having **filters** created that contains all the **addresses** for every transaction in a block.
 The filters can test whether an **element is in the set**; false positives are possible but not false negatives.
 A lightweight wallet would **download** all the filters for every **block** in the **blockchain** and check for matches with its **own** **addresses**.
 Blocks which contain matches would be downloaded in full from the peer-to-peer network, and those blocks would be used to obtain the wallet's history and current balance.

 ### Tor